adey-px/hr-manager/README.md

 4. apply for job online, in case there is vacancy, and get update from HR office in regard to my application
 5. follow and connect to the company through their social media platforms

-## 2.2 Wireframes
+### 2.2 Wireframes
 In order to bring the idea of this project to life, wireframes were produced with the use of Figma.
 The folder named "wireframes" has been uploaded in this project's GitHub repository.
 The folder contains images of the wireframes designed to show Desktop, Tablet and Mobile views of various pages of the application

-# 3.0 Features
+## 3.0 Features
-## 3.1 Existing Features
+### 3.1 Existing Features
-1. This Web application basically consists of about twenty-three pages.
+1. This Web application basically consists of about twenty-three pages which are fundamentally html files or templates

 2. It consists of a top bar designed for Home page only.
 The top bar displays the project name and social media links by which users can connect to the company using the web application.